muratk3n/thirdwave/en/tweets/2020/week12b.md

 ---

-We might realize soon modern life that was mind of artificial and fake.
+We might realize soon modern life that was kind of artificial and fake.
 Get up every day go to the same distant place to get paycheck..
 It's weird.